The-w0rst/grimmbot/docs/cogs_overview.md

 # Cogs Overview

-This page gives a quick summary of each cog included with Grimmbot and the features it provides.
+Curse here again.
+Here's a quick summary of each cog bundled with Grimmbot and what mischief it adds.

 | Cog | Purpose |
 | --- | ------- |